 The Experts Guide to Feed Your Tropical Fish

 Now, let’s learn about the correct way to feed them.
 You should feed your fish one time a day.
 As the fish are usually cold-blooded, you can keep the temperature of your aquarium between 74-78 degrees.
 Then, it will take around 16-24 hours for your fish to digest their food.
 But in cases, you can also feed them more than once a day, but you have to make sure those are in small portions and definitely be aware of overfeeding.
+An automatic fish feeder could come in handy to make life easy.

 Okay, let’s learn about how to drop them.
 Well, you can sprinkle the food across the aquarium and it will generally take your fish 5 minutes to consume all.
 Longer than this time denotes to overeating which you should also be aware of.